galaxyproject/planemo/docs/publishing.rst

 The ``--check_diff`` option here will ensure there are significant differnces before uploading new contents to the tool shed.

-Once tools and reqiured dependency files have been published to the tool shed, the actual shed dependencies can be automatically and installed and tool tests ran using the command::
+Once tools and required dependency files have been published to the tool shed, the actual shed dependencies can be automatically and installed and tool tests ran using the command::